jnozzi/cocoadev.com/markdown/HowToCreateLockAnimation.md

 ----

-You probably want to use the General/SecurityFramework and the General/SFAuthorizationView class.
+You probably want to use the SecurityFramework and the SFAuthorizationView class.